Oros42/shaarli-api/README.md

 ```bash
 php cron.php --verbose
 ```
-If no everything work.
-Run the cron in daemon :
+If everything work, then you can run the cron in daemon :
 ```bash
 php cron.php --daemon&
 ```